 So, now, the building sits in limbo with an unclear future and has caused a great deal of stress within the community.
 It’s once beloved history of being the region’s main hospital has been forgotten due to the tragic killings in 2001.

-I’ve been to this site on two separate occasions.
+I’ve been to this site on a few occasions.
 The first time was by accident.
-I had initially set out to photograph some of Nevada City’s historic churches and the cemetery.
+I had initially set out to photograph some of Nevada City’s historic churches and cemetery.
 As I was heading over to the cemetery, I somehow got off course and came face-to-face with this structure.

 My first impression upon seeing the HEW building was similar to what one would see when driving past a grisly car accident.
 It takes your breath away, fills your mind with all sorts of grim thoughts, and for some primordial reason you can’t stop staring.